-3 credits, 2.5 weeks

-Summer 2018: June 11-June 27

-Instructor: Dr. Lisa Dale, Columbia University in the City of New York
+3 credits, 2.5 weeks Summer 2019: June 4-21 Instructor: Dr. Lisa Dale, Columbia University Lecturer

+Working ranch in Rocky Mountains

+Energy development on public lands

+Rocky Mountain National Park

 The American West is perhaps best known for the dramatic landscapes managed through a web of federal land management agencies.
-Indeed, western states have a land base that is at least 35% public, and competing interests vie for limited resources and navigate a complex bureaucracy.
+Indeed, Western states have a land base that is at least 35% public, and competing interests vie for limited resources and navigate a complex bureaucracy.
 Less well understood are the dynamics that arise from the interactions among different land ownership categories: federal, state, and private.
 Working landscapes are essential pieces of the cultural heartbeat of the region.
-This course will focus on: 1) the history of western settlement, highlighting the ways in which early Westerners divided up the land base and allocated resources; 2) the agencies in charge of managing federal public land including the U.S. Forest Service, U.S. Bureau of Land Management, and U.S. Park Service; 3) state land, with a particular interest in the State Land Board; and 4) private land, including working ranches.
-Students will be exposed to an interdisciplinary overview of governance challenges in the American West, explore the legal and regulatory framework that guides land-use decisions, and study enduring resource access conflicts.
+This course will focus on: 1) the history of Western settlement, highlighting the ways in which early Westerners divided up the land base and allocated resources; 2) the agencies in charge of managing federal public land including the U.S. Forest Service, U.S. Bureau of Land Management, and U.S. Park Service; 3) state land, with a particular interest in the State Land Board; and 4) private land, including working ranches.
+Students will be exposed to an interdisciplinary overview of governance challenges in the West, explore the legal and regulatory framework that guides land-use decisions, and study lasting resource access conflicts.

 Rocky Mountain ecosystems will serve as examples of land use concepts in practice.
-Moreover, the course will explore current issues in sustainable development with a focus on terrestrial resource management, including agricultural systems, recreation use, water use, timber extraction, energy development, wildlife conservation and climate change.
-Students will have the opportunity to visit a broad spectrum of land use types including federally managed forest and grasslands, protected parks, state land board parcels, private ranches, and open spaces with conservation easements.
+Moreover, the course will explore current issues in sustainable development with a focus on terrestrial resource management, including agricultural systems, recreation use, water use, timber extraction, energy development, wildlife conservation, and climate change.
 Students will participate in a variety of field activities including visiting federally designated Wilderness areas, visiting an oil and gas well on public lands, attending a controversial land use hearing with the State Land Board, and meeting with rural ranchers.

-Please visit http://eices.columbia.edu/education-training/see-u/see-u-colorado/ for more information about the Colorado course.
-For more information about the SEE-U program and to apply, please visit http://eices.columbia.edu/education-training/see-u/.
+For more information about the Colorado course and to view an example syllabus, visit eices.columbia.edu/see-u/colorado/.
+For SEE-U Program information and to apply, please visit eices.columbia.edu/see-u/.
 Please email EICES at eices@columbia.edu with questions.